ryanrudolfoba/SteamOS-microSD/README.md

 ## First Boot

-1. While the Steam Deck is powered off, press the VOLDOWN + POWER button until you hear a chime.
+1. While the Steam Deck is powered off, ***plug out the USB C drive that contains the SteamOS Recovery image.***
+1. Press the VOLDOWN + POWER button until you hear a chime.
-2. The boot menu will appear, select the microSD where SteamOS is installed and press A button (or enter on the keyboard).
+1. The boot menu will appear, select the microSD where SteamOS is installed and press A button (or enter on the keyboard).
-3. **It will auto shutdown *once* at the first boot.** Repeat the step 1-2.
+1. **It will auto shutdown *once* at the first boot.** Repeat the step 1-2.
-4. Wait until SteamOS loads.
+1. Wait until SteamOS loads.
 This will take about 1-2minutes depending on the speed of the sdcard.
-5. Go through the Greetings - language, timezone and WiFi connection.
+1. Go through the Greetings - language, timezone and WiFi connection.
-6. SteamOS will continue with the installation.
+1. SteamOS will continue with the installation.
 Wait until this is finished.
+    > **Note**\
-    ***Notice: It may stock at "Starting Steam Deck update download". \
+    > It may stock at "Starting Steam Deck update download". \
     Wait at least about 3 minutes.\
     If it's not progressing, shutdown the Steam Deck at the Steam menu, and then repeat the step 1-2.***
-7. Once completed the Steam Deck will automatically reboot and launch the OS installed on the internal SSD (Windows or SteamOS).
+1. Once completed the Steam Deck will automatically reboot and launch the OS installed on the internal SSD (Windows or SteamOS).
-8. Power off the Steam Deck and then proceed to Post Install Instructions.
+1. Power off the Steam Deck and then proceed to Post Install Instructions.

 ## Verification